KaraWatts/CodePlatoon/SQL/sql-32-flavors-1/README.md

 ## Stage 2

 Exciting news!
 32 Flavors has opened up a second, and a third, location!
-Two of them are even in the same state, and, since the employees seem to be able to move very, very quickly (almost as if they're somehow flying) from Point A to Point B, several of them are now working at multiple stores.
+Two of them are even in the same state, and, since the employees seem to be able to move very, very quickly (almost as if they're somehow flying) from Point A to Point B, **several of them are now working at multiple stores**.
+Model this using what you've learned about constraints and relationships.

 ## Stage 3

 Mr. Bumbledore wants to institute a Customer Loyalty program, where customers who buy a certain amount of ice cream get a special prize.

 Also, with all these stores, he's begun promoting some employees to be store managers.
 He wants each store to always have a manager.

+He is very pleased with the work you've done, but would like to see the system tested out with some fake data.
+Use ChatGPT to generate:

+- A minimum of 3 different store locations.
+- A minimum of 3 employees working at each store (overlap is OK), including 1 and only 1 manager per store.
+- At least one timesheet entry (hours worked) for each employee.
+- Some inventory.
+- At least 1 customer per store making at least 1 purchase.

+He'd also like SQL queries to find:
+- Number of employee hours worked per store
+- Number of purchases per store
+- Profit (amount of money made) per store from customer purchases